What is a good meditation which helps to subside mind chatter or voices? That is, if you have hear voices or mind chatter. How best to stop it?

 “Mind chatter” is a very common challenge in meditation: the mind easily spins and spins.
 For that reason pranayama (breathing and energy control) has been taught for centuries.
 Yogananda taught, as one example, the triangular breathing technique: inhale, hold, exhale, always for the same count, and always through the nose.
 Practice 6 to 12 times.
 Consciously breathe calmness.

-There are other useful pranayamas which you can find in Swami Kriyananda’s book The Art and science of Raja Yoga.
+There are other useful pranayamas that you can find in Swami Kriyananda’s book The Art and Science of Raja Yoga.
 It’s good to explore them and see which one works for you.

 After pranayama you need a good meditation technique: at Ananda we teach the Hong-Sau technique which Yogananda taught.
 It calms the mind.
 Please remember that quality is more important than quantity.
 Don’t meditate for a long time if the mind simply runs away.
 Instead, first practice long pranayama, then your technique, then, whenever the mind is uncontrollable, do some affirmation practice, or chant, or repeat a mantra.
 Be patient.
 The mind simply is very hard to “catch” and stop.